Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     ```

     This will ensure that at least one Slurm job is always running, but the number of jobs will scale up to 5 if there is enough work available.

-    **Troubleshooting**

-    If you are having trouble figuring out the right `cluster_kwargs` to use, the best option is to have the generated job script printed to the screen.
-This can be done as follows.

-    ```python
-    from dask_jobqueue import SLURMCluster
-    from quacc.util.dask import _make_dask_cluster

-    cluster = make_cluster(SLURMCluster, cluster_kwargs, verbose=True)
-    ```

-    Note, however, that a Slurm job will be immediately submitted, so you will probably want to `scancel` it as you debug your job script.

     **Executor Configuration File**